How to start planning a wedding in Montenegro?

 What is the cost of our services?

-If none of the available packages suits you and you would like a non-standard package of wedding services, then organizing and planning a wedding from scratch will cost 10% of the total price, but not less than 1300 euros.
+If none of the available packages suits you and you would like an individual wedding project, then organizing and planning a wedding from scratch will cost 10% of the total price, but not less than:

 Are there any additional costs besides the package price?

 There may be some additional costs regarding certain services and contractors depending on the selected services.Some photographers and videographers charge an additional payment for transportation costs (petrol, parking, entrance to the museums, the National Park, etc.).
 It depends on the shooting route and is calculated after confirming the timing.
 If you do not want the photos/videos from your wedding to be used for the portfolio, the cost may increase by 20-30%.